experimental cancer drug

 Experimental Cancer Treatment: A Trojan Horse

-Scientists from the Nanyang Technological University in Singapore have developed a new experimental cancer treatment that uses a “disguise” to sneak-attack cancer cells.
+Scientists from the Nanyang Technological University in Singapore have developed an experimental cancer treatment that uses a “disguise” to sneak attack cancer cells.
 This “Trojan Horse” method is proving to be effective- and it doesn’t use any drugs.

 The researchers are calling the nanoparticle Nano-pPAAM (short for Nanoscopic phenylalanine Porous Amino Acid Mimic).
 Because of its coating, it poses as a friendly amino acid.
 Once the cancer cell gets a hold of it, however, it causes the cancer cell to destroy itself.